Taylor-Hinote/AdChecker/README.md

-# Python Projects
+# Python Google Ad Checker

-Very basic and rough python scripts that I've needed either for personal use or work.
+Very basic and rough python script that I needed for work.